 Whether you're feeding your baby by breast or bottle, you'll want to have a good chair set up in the nursery.
 Beyond comfortable cushioning, many new parents opt for rockers or gliders, as the back-and-forth motion can help soothe fussy infants.

-See what furniture pieces Parachute founder and CEO Ariel Kaye chose in her Nursery Reveal.
+See what furniture pieces Parachute founder Ariel Kaye chose in her Nursery Reveal.

 If your nursery has hard floors, you'll definitely want to get an area rug, like this pebbled wool number.
 In addition to providing a soft surface for tummy time, a rug will help with sound absorption and insulation.